carlvlewis/bat-digital-inclusion/README.md

----
-description: >-
-  A framework drafted by the CfA Brigade Network on Inclusion, Diversity, Equity, and Accessibility (IDEA) as prerequisites to the outcomes of citizen-driven innovation efforts in the public sector.
----

 # Introduction

 ![The IDEA guide is a project of a Brigade Action Team of the Code for America Brigade Network.](.gitbook/assets/idea-framework%20%281%29.png)